RFL Women's Super League: 2024: Establishment of a national pyramid

 In January 2023, the Rugby Football League announced a new pyramid structure for women's rugby league based on a long term vision outlined in 2016 in which the Super League would sit above four regional divisions, Midlands, North, Roses and South, who would compete for promotion to the Super League.
 The WSL South had been established in 2021 and the Midlands and North leagues were launched in 2023.
 The change meant that the Super League would be reduced to eight teams from 2024, with four of the teams from Group 2 in 2023 joined by clubs from the Championship as part of a new tier two league.
 On 24 January, when the fixtures for the 2024 Super League season were announced, it was revealed that in 2024 the second tier would have only three leagues: Midlands, Northern and Southern, from which only the winners of the Northern and Southern Championships would meet in the National Championship Final for the chance to face the bottom side of the Super League in play-off for a chance to earn promotion.
 In October 2024, Featherstone Rovers were relegated following a 34–16 defeat to Championship winners Leigh Leopards, and York Valkyrie became the first side to retain the Super League title by defeating St Helens 18–8 in the Grand Final.
+In the 2025 season, Warrington Wolves withdrew from the competition in early September meaning that they were relegated without contesting a play-off against Featherstone Rovers.
+In October, Wigan defeated St Helens 16–12 in the Grand Final to complete a treble having beaten the same opponents in the Challenge Cup final earlier in the season.